TraiOi/Wargame_WriteUp/Zixem/Zixem_SQLi/README.md

 Yes, then we know this is Boolean-based Blind SQL Injection.

-All we have:
+All we can guess name of columns and table:

  * Table : teachers

- * Columns : teacher, price, age
+ * Columns : teacher, price, id (I can't guess name of "age" column, I tried `age`, `ages`, `year_old`, .. but not correct)

+Need some [code](https://github.com/TraiOi/Wargame_WriteUp/blob/master/Zixem/Zixem_SQLi/blindsqli.py) to solve it, run and wait and get information.